whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

     - Continuity features do not work.
     - The card is soldered and cannot be replaced.
 2. The SD care reader cannot read any cards.
 3. The IGPU Intel HD Graphics (Haswell) does not work well with macOS.
-Therefore a compatible external graphics card is required and connected via mPCIe.
-Modding UEFI or setup variables with modified Grub Shell is also required to make UEFI recognize DGPU.
+Therefore a compatible external graphics card is required and is to be connected via mPCIe.
+Flashing a modded UEFI image or setup variables with modified Grub Shell is also required to make UEFI recognize DGPU.
 4. On non-Windows, ALC282 produces noise when the computer boots or shuts down.
-Disabling sound output by switching to external monitor cuts off the internal sound output whereas internal sound input is still preserved.
+Disabling sound output by switching to external monitor cuts off the internal sound output which still preserves internal sound input.
 5. The fan on the graphics card does not sleep sometimes.

 ## UEFI setup tweaks